 Art museum admissions General admission to the Dallas Museum of Art and the Crow Collection of Asian Art in Dallas, as well as the Kimbell Art Museum and the Amon Carter Museum of American Art in Fort Worth, is always free (they're all open every day except for Mondays).
-There are plenty of masterpieces to see at each.

 The Samurai Collection This small downtown Dallas site features masks, horse and warrior armor, weaponry and more, covering some 10 centuries of craftsmanship with objects dating from the 10th through 19th centuries.
 It's open every day except for Mondays.
 (Pro tip: It's on the second floor of the St. Ann building, which also contains a restaurant.)